Nooby/nooby.github.io/index.md

 - Software Development and Architecture of Web Applications in Go, Python or C#.

 ## Professional Experience

 __Boerse Stuttgart Digital__ (Berlin; Remote)

 `10/2022 - Now`

-Team Lead
+__Team Lead__

-- Design and Development of the Trading Engine (Matching Engine and Customer Bookkeeping)
+- Design and Development of the Trading Engine (Matching Engine and Customer Bookkeeping).
 - Design and Development of Internal (Market Supervision, Price Information) as well as External Interfaces (Rest API, FIX Gateway and  WebSocket Gateway).
 - Staff management and staff selection for the Trading Engine Team.
-- Responsible for the organisation and coordination of the Team
+- Responsible for the organisation and coordination of the Team.

 `01/2022 - 10/2022`

-Senior Software Developer
+__Senior Software Developer__

 - Development of the BSDEX Matching Engine and related Services.
-- Technical Assessment of Job Applicants
+- Technical Assessment of Job Applicants.

 __Sennder GmbH__ (Berlin; Remote)

 `09/2020 - 11/2021`

-Senior Software Developer
+__Senior Software Developer__

 - Development of GPS tracking services as part of the Sennder digital freight forwarding platform.
 - Architecture of the GPS microservices and transition from the legacy monolith application.
-- Mentoring of junior developers
+- Mentoring of junior developers.
-- Integration of third party visibility platforms like Sixfold, CO3, oPhone and Fourkites
+- Integration of third party visibility platforms like Sixfold, CO3, oPhone and Fourkites.

 __PaxLife Innovations GmbH__ (Potsdam)

 `12/2017 - 05/2020`

-Head of Software Development
+__Head of Software Development__

 - Software Architecture (Cloud & Embedded) for the open Aircraft Platform AirStack.
-- Leading and Mentoring of the development team
+- Leading and Mentoring of the development team.
-- Backend Development (microservices) to FAA and EASA airworthiness standards (DO-178C/ED-12C)
+- Backend Development (microservices) to FAA and EASA airworthiness standards (DO-178C/ED-12C).
-- Requirements Engineering, API and Interface design
+- Requirements Engineering, API and Interface design.

 `08/2016 - 12/2017`

-Senior Software Developer
+__Senior Software Developer__

 - Architecture and Development (Cloud & Embedded) of the PaxLife In-flight entertainment System.
-- Guidance and Mentorship for Junior Developers
+- Guidance and Mentorship for Junior Developers.
 - Development of a Simulator that simulates different aircraft over an ARINC 429 Avionics Databus for Testing Purposes.
-- Development of Proof of Concept and Demo applications
+- Development of Proof of Concept and Demo applications.

 __Brand.Meister__ (Düsseldorf)

 `07/2015 - 03/2016`

-Python Developer
+__Python Developer__

-- Development of applications for customers and events of the Brand.Meister Agency and Blu Agency Networks
+- Development of applications for customers and events of the Brand.Meister Agency and Blu Agency Networks.
-- Development of the MYSTAFFPILOT (mystaffpilot.de) platform in cooperation with the anfema GmbH
+- Development of the MYSTAFFPILOT platform in cooperation with customers.
-- Support for users of the MYSTAFFPILOT platform
+- Support for users of the MYSTAFFPILOT platform.

 __m.i.r. media__ (Cologne)

 `02/2014 - 03/2015`

-Python Developer
+__Python Developer__

-- Implementation of web and mobile applications
+- Implementation of web and mobile applications.
-- Deployment of web applications
+- Deployment of web applications.
 - Server automation and server administration

 __Lise GmbH__ (Cologne)

 `11/2012 - 07/2013`

-C# Developer
+__C# Developer__

 - Development of a large web shop for a customer.
 - Development of a distributed service architecture as backend of the web application.